Nancy Detert: 2006 congressional campaign

 In 2006, when Detert could not seek another term in the legislature due to term limits, she instead opted to run for Congress in the 13th District, which was being vacated by Katherine Harris, who was running for the United States Senate instead of seeking re-election.
-Detert faced businessman Vern Buchanan, businessman Tramm Hudson, former State Representative Mark G. Flanagan and fellow State Representative Donna Clarke in the Republican primary, and she initially took a back seat in the election while Buchanan and Hudson attacked each other.
+Detert faced businessman Vern Buchanan, businessman Tramm Hudson, former State Representative Mark Flanagan and fellow State Representative Donna Clarke in the Republican primary, and she initially took a back seat in the election while Buchanan and Hudson attacked each other.
 Buchanan's largesse enabled him to donate more than $2 million to his campaign, more than any other congressional candidate during the cycle, with Detert sarcastically asking, "Wouldn't it have been cheaper just to pay us all to drop out?"
 As the campaign heated up, Buchanan took aim at Detert and mailed out an attack advertisement criticizing her for being "soft" on illegal immigration, though she condemned the advertisement as a distortion of her views.
 The Sarasota Herald-Tribune endorsed Detert over her opponents, saying, that she has a "solid record of effective, principled legislative experience" and "a political philosophy unencumbered by dogma."
 Ultimately, Detert fell to Buchanan, receiving 24% of the vote to his 32%.
 Following the contentious primary, Detert initially declined to publicly announce their support for Buchanan's campaign, but after some "soul searching" and pressure from then-Governor Jeb Bush, she decided to support his candidacy, although he was not her first choice, because she felt that Democrats regaining control of Congress would result in "total government gridlock."